NattyDuzza/LambdaNotes/02_design.md

 #### FormatInputSQL

 ##### Use:
 The subroutine will take an input as a parameter, and put it into a correct format to be passed into an SQL statement.
+It will then execute the statement and, depending on the state of the configuration file, commit the transactions to permanently change the persistent database.

 ##### Parameters:
-- contents (a list of elements that must be put into the SQL statement.
+- contents (a list of elements that must be put into the SQL statement).

 ##### Variables:
 - *string* statement (the formatted SQL statement)